 Make a Difference for Tomorrow

 Through Confederation College’s Environmental Technician two-year diploma program, you will learn to effectively manage natural and man-made environments.
 This program will explore environmental issues and provide hands-on tools for assessing, protecting and restoring ecosystems.
 Best of all, you’ll learn in one of the greatest natural labs available: the Boreal Forest, a rich and diverse forest ecosystem that stretches around the northern hemisphere.
 Courses cover a wide variety of related topics including plant identification, natural resource measurements, soils & geomorphology, ecology, waste management, ground water, surface water and water & waste water treatment.

 - Courses developed in consultation with industry and government familiar with northern Ontario and based on current cutting-edge practices

-- Program includes two optional co-op placements after the second and fourth semesters that give you work experience in the field
+- Program includes two optional co-ops after the second and fourth semesters that give you work experience in the field

 - Balance of class work, field study and placements for a well-rounded education